sePopel/sePopel.github.io/docs/fog-of-war/performance.md

 ## Profiling
 - Use **stat GPU** and **stat unitgraph** to validate cadence/blur choices.
 - Toggle features at runtime to identify the biggest wins (Blocker capture vs Circle, blur, cadence).

+the smoother the better, bcus many upsampling steps with smoothing possibilities..  allowin to do the compute steps on lower resoluition